Can First-Time Buyers Get a 100% Mortgage?

 How do lenders really decide if I qualify for a mortgage?

-They’ll also check that you could still manage the payments if rates were higher.
+They also stress-test your application at a higher rate to check you could still manage payments if rates rose.
 Two people on the same salary can get very different outcomes.
-It’s about the whole story, not one number.

 Final Thoughts